sburgholzer/exp-net-fundamentals-2025-Q2/Journal/Week1.md

-# Projects Done in Week 1
+# Projects Done and things Learned in Week 1

 ### Setup Cloud Environment
 - This was to setup the VPC in AWS (instructor used AWS and as an AWS user myself, I went AWS as well), for the bootcamp.